chtyim/cdap/cdap-docs/cdap-apps/source/hydrator/creating.rst

 stream *myStream* and writes to a Table *myTable*.
 A Table Sink needs a row key field to be specified and can use the timestamp of a Stream event for that.

-Pipeline config consists of stages - source, zero (or) more transforms and one (or) more sinks.
-Each of these stages are identified by a unique name and plugin.
+A pipeline configuration consists of stages and connections.
+The stages consist of a single source, zero (or) more transforms and one (or more) sink(s).
+Each of these stages is identified by a unique name and plugin.

-Plugin object consists of plugin-name, properties map and optionally can specify the artifact. connections field in config defines the connections between the stages and the pipeline defined by these connections have to be a directed-acyclic-graph.
+A plugin object is specified by a plugin-name, a properties map and can optionally specify the artifact.
+If the artifact is not specified, the application will choose the artifact with the highest version.

+The connections field in the configuration defines the connections between the stages.
+The pipeline defined by these connections must be a directed acyclic graph (or DAG).

-To create this application, called *streamETLApp*:
+To create this application, called *streamETLApp*, you can use either the HTTP RESTful API or the CDAP CLI.

 - Using the :ref:`Lifecycle RESTful API <http-restful-api-lifecycle-create-app>`::

     $ curl -w'\n' -X PUT localhost:10000/v3/namespaces/default/apps/streamETLApp \
         -H 'Content-Type: application/json' -d @config.json

-- Using :ref:`CDAP CLI <cli>`:
+- Using the :ref:`CDAP CLI <cli>`:

   .. container:: highlight